PrsPrsBK/vs-reST-highlight/doc/stacked.rst

              ]
            }
          }
+       }
      },
-     },
      "scopeName": "text.reST"
    }

-We must adhere parent 'repository', like a code below.
+We also use parent 'repository', like a code below.
-The bad thing was, this behavior did not consist with textmate's document.

 .. code-block:: json